benbalter/count-org-loc/README.md

 You'll see the progress and count(s) in the job output (also available from the Actions tab).

-Note: If you'd like to count private repositories, as described below, you'll need to set a `GITHUB_TOKEN` GitHub Actions secret.
+Note: If you'd like to count private repositories, as described below, you'll need to set an `ORG_GITHUB_TOKEN` GitHub Actions secret with your PAT.

 ## How it works